barlock/docker-cloud-media/README.md

  - /local-media: Union of decrypted cloud data and local data (Mounted with Union-FS)

 All Cloud data is mounted to `/cloud-encrypt`.
-This folder is then decrypted and mounted to `/cloud-decrypt`.
-If `ENCRYPT_MEDIA` is turned off cloud data is mounted directly to `/cloud-decrypt`. d
+This folder is then decrypted and mounted to `/cloud-decrypt`. d
 A local folder (`/local-decrypt`) containing local media that is yet to be uploaded to the cloud.
 `/local-decrypt` and `/cloud-decrypt` is then mounted to a third folder (`/local-media`) with certain permissions - `/local-decrypt` with Read/Write permissions and `/cloud-decrypt` with Read-only permission.